themogulAP/ArchipelagoCM/worlds/commandmission/docs/en_Mega Man X Command Mission Instructions.md

 - Special Sealed Area (Tails clan) and Rafflesian ignored by default.
 - X has an ungodly amount of HP.
 He should not die.
 - Starting item: Ultimate Armor
   (These are not permanent, they are solely to cover not having Level Scaling in immediately).

+- NOTE: Encounter Rate options: "Lower" and "Higher" are currently not functional... these require a bit more coding.
+To be implemented soon!
+- Off and Vanilla do work!

 The [player settings page for this game](../player-settings) contains all the options you need to configure and export a config file.
 (Will be added in a future release!)